 To collect a saliva specimen:

 - Uncap the sterile specimen collection container and hand it to the subject.
-The subject should spit 1–2 mL of saliva into the specimen container and avoid touching the inside of the container or contaminating the outer surface of the container with saliva.
-Do not allow the subject to cough up sputum into the collection container as it may inhibit the specimen during RT-qPCR processing.
+The subject should spit/drool at least 0.5 – 1 mL of saliva into the specimen container and avoid touching the inside of the container or contaminating the outer surface of the container with saliva.

-Saliva specimens can generally be stored at 2–8 ˚C for up to 72 hours after collection and at -70 ˚C or below for long term storage.
+Saliva specimens can generally be stored at room temperature for up to 16 hours, 2–8 ˚C for up to 72 hours after collection and at -70 ˚C or below for long term storage.

 Adhere to CDC Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens for COVID-19 prior to specimen processing.
 For the packaging and transport of specimens, consult the current version of the International Air Transport Association (IATA) Dangerous Goods Regulation and follow shipping regulations for UN 3373 Biological Substance, Category B.

 Do not reuse sample collection containers.
 Handle all containers as potentially hazardous waste and dispose of in accordance with local regulatory guidelines.